widok/widok/docs/chapters/10-changelog.md

 Newly added widgets are:

+- Bootstrap: Modal dialogue
+- Bootstrap: Typeahead field
+- Bootstrap: Form validation
+- Bootstrap: Table
+- Bootstrap: Pagination
+- Bootstrap: Panel
+- Bootstrap: Button group and toolbar
+- Bootstrap: Breadcrumb
+- Bootstrap: Media object
-- HTML: File inputs
+- HTML: File input
-- HTML: Password fields
+- HTML: Password field
-- HTML: Select boxes
+- HTML: Select box
+- HTML: Radio button
+- HTML: HTML5 number input field
 - Widget container ``Inline()`` (can be used when a ``span()`` would introduce undesired design glitches)
-- Image placeholders
+- Image placeholder
 - Lorem ipsum

 Code generators were introduced for higher reliability of the bindings. [sbt-web](https://github.com/sbt/sbt-web) is used internally to obtain external web dependencies.
 As part of the build process, Scala files are then created.
 Auto-generated bindings are provided for: